Anatomy of single-field inflationary models for primordial black holes: The instantaneous transition approximation

 \section{The instantaneous transition approximation}

 Typical models of single-field inflation producing peaks in the power spectrum exhibit a rapid transition from the initial SR phase to the subsequent USR like phase, as is also illustrated in Fig.~\ref{fig:example_models}.
 The approximation in which this transition is instantaneous can be described by the ansatz \bea \frac{1}{\calH^2}\frac{z''}{z} = -\mathcal{A} \delta(N - N_{c}) + \left\{ \right. \, , \eea where $N_{c}$ is the moment of the transition and $\mathcal{A}$ is a positive constant.
 The delta peak is added to describe the `dip' in $\calH^{-2} z''/z$ visible in the examples of Fig.~\ref{fig:example_models}.
 We can shift the $N$ and set $N_{c} = 0$.
-Imposing continuity, the terms $-1/4$ are added to simplify other expressions.
-The ansatz \eqref{eq:insta} implies that \be z = \left\{ \right. \, , \ee with the coefficients $\zeta_i$ related by $\mathcal{A} = \lambda_1 + \left(1 - 2 \zeta_2/\zeta_1\right) \lambda_2$.
+Informed by Eq.~\eqref{eq:zpp_max_solution}, we included the terms $-1/4$ to simplify later expressions.
+Imposing continuity, the ansatz \eqref{eq:insta} implies that \be z = \left\{ \right. \, , \ee with the coefficients $\zeta_i$ related by $\mathcal{A} = \lambda_1 + \left(1 - 2 \zeta_2/\zeta_1\right) \lambda_2$.
 We assumed that the geometry is almost de Sitter during inflation and took $H$ to be constant.
-As we will show below, $\lambda=3/2$ leads to exact de Sitter behaviour with a scale-invariant power spectrum, while $\lambda > 3/2$ ($\lambda < 3/2$) correspond to red-tilted (blue-tilted) power spectra.
+As we will show explicitly below, $\lambda=3/2$ leads to exact de Sitter behaviour with a scale-invariant power spectrum, while $\lambda > 3/2$ ($\lambda < 3/2$) correspond to red-tilted (blue-tilted) power spectra.

 The ansatz \eqref{eq:insta} can be intuitively understood via mechanical analogues: The parameter $z$ is initially exponentially growing until it receives a kick with strength $\mathcal{A}$ that slows it down.
 Strong kicks can invert the velocity and produce a period in which the decaying $z$ mode can dominate, that is, USR.
-Furthermore, since \eqref{eq:insta} appears in the MS equation~\eqref{eq:MS}, similar reasoning holds for all modes.
+Furthermore, since \eqref{eq:insta} appears in the MS equation~\eqref{eq:MS}, similar reasoning holds for all $u_k$ modes.
 The main difference is that when $k$ is large enough, the modes will oscillate instead of growing or decaying, weakening the kick's effect on their amplitude.

 To quantify the inflationary evolution during the different epochs, we compute the second SR parameter, $\etah \approx 1 - \partial_N \ln |z| $, where we neglected $\epsh\approx 0$.
 To a good approximation, USR transitions to CR when $\etah = 1$ (or equivalently $\partial_N z=0$), thus the duration of the USR phase is \be \Delta N_{\rm USR} \approx \frac{1}{2 \lambda_2} \ln\qty[\frac{\lambda_2 + 1/2}{\lambda_2-1/2}\qty(\frac{\zeta_1}{\zeta_2}-1)] \, . \ee A long USR period with a boosted power spectrum corresponds to $|\zeta_2| \ll |\zeta_1|$ implying that $\mathcal{A}$ in Eq.~\eqref{eq:insta} is tuned to lie slightly below $\lambda_1 + \lambda_2$.
 Outside the transitions, different terms in \eqref{eq:z_toy} dominate, and we obtain CR inflation with\footnote{ The fact that the Universe passes through different CR phases according to Eq.~\eqref{eq:etaH_regions} can be used to construct an ansatz for $\etah$ for which the curvature power spectrum can be analytically obtained~\cite{Byrnes:2018txb}.
 An ansatz on $\etah$ instead on $z''/z$, however, will fail to capture the Wands duality between the last two phases and thus it will introduce additional numerical artefacts into the power spectrum.
 As we show in the following, the ansatz \eqref{eq:insta} of $z''/z$ results from a specific potential and the modulation of the curvature power spectrum can, in our case, be traced back to sharp jumps in the first derivative of this potential.} \be \etah \approx \left\{